Yunfei-Li/HUST/README.md

 ## For Reference Only
  Labs & Course Designs in HUST

- C, C Course Design, Verilog, Digital Circuits, Assembler have been uploaded already.
+ C, C Course Design, Assembler, Verilog, Digital Circuits, Computer System have been uploaded already.